rraheja/dotfiles/README.md

 wget -O - https://github.com/rraheja/dotfiles.git | tar -xzv --strip-components 1
 source ./setup.sh
 ````
-Setup creates symlinks from the home directory so any updates are immediately effective.
+Setup creates symlinks from the home directory to the dotfiles directory, so any updates are immediately effective.

 UnInstall
 ---------